 They should know I really try and

-avoid conflict because
+avoid conflict because it makes me

 feel uncomfortable, which may seem